tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 | Intercept    |   106.34 |         95.46 |        117.25 |   1 |
 | conditVaried |    79.64 |         57.92 |        101.63 |   1 |

-Table 6: **Experiment 1 - End of training performance**.
+Table 5: **Experiment 1 - End of training performance**.
 Comparing final training block accuracy in band common to both groups.
 The Intercept represents the average of the baseline condition (constant training), and the conditVaried coefficient reflects the difference between the constant and varied groups.
 A larger positive estimates indicates a greater deviation (lower accuracy) for the varied group.
 CrI values indicate 95% credible intervals. pd is the probability of direction (the % of the posterior on the same side of 0 as the coefficient estimate).
 </div>

-*Training*. **?@fig-e1-train-dev** displays the average deviations across training blocks for the varied group, which trained on three velocity bands, and the constant group, which trained on one velocity band.
+*Training*. <a href="#fig-e1-train-dev" class="quarto-xref">Figure 12</a> displays the average deviations across training blocks for the varied group, which trained on three velocity bands, and the constant group, which trained on one velocity band.
 To compare the training conditions at the end of training, we analyzed performance on the 800-1000 velocity band, which both groups trained on.
 The full model results are shown in Table 1.
 The varied group had a significantly greater deviation than the constant group in the final training block, ($\beta$ = 79.64, 95% CrI \[57.92, 101.63\]; pd = 100%).

 <div id="tbl-e1-bmm-dist">